shipilev/ixy-java-perf/README.md

 UnsafeProblem2.test_volatile  avgt    9  6.966 ± 0.026  ns/op  <--- this is what ixy.java does now
 ```

+Unsafe provides the variety of access modes, and going volatile is excessive on many paths.
+Notably, when C-like volatile access is needed, it is cheaper to do opaque Unsafe access to match both semantics and memory ordering requirements better.
+If memory ordering is still needed, then release might be a better option for acquire-release semantics, which skips the heavy-weight memory barrier on x86_64.

-Really, _any other_ access mode is better than full-blown `volatile` (that implies sequential consistency
+Really, _any other_ access mode is more performant than full-blown `volatile`, which implies sequential consistency
-and makes very heavy barriers) is more useful.
-For driver use, `opaque` or `release` should be sufficient.
+and makes very heavy barriers.

 Sample perfasm for `test_volatile`: